anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 fully automated in most cases.

-The renewal request is created by the Registrar, using a freshly signed Registrar Voucher Request (RVR), including the old Voucher in the `prior-signed-voucher-request` attribute.
+The renewal request is created by the Registrar, using a freshly signed Registrar Voucher Request (RVR), including the old Voucher in the `prior-signed-voucher-request` Attribute.
 The Registrar signs the new request.

 With this approach, there is